utmandrew/virtual-mystery/src/vm-django/authentication/README.txt

 ## Usage

 Notes:
- * All of these requests require an authentication token in the header
+ * Logout request requires an authentication token in the header
  - Uses django-rest-framework token authentication
  - Token does not expire at a given time interval
  - Token is reset for each user once the user logs out